MariamKhoKh/Skill-Hub/README.md

 7. **Dashboard(partially done)**
    - Teachers can view their total students, active courses, pending assignments, and upcoming classes.
    - Students can view their total teachers, active courses, pending assignments, and upcoming classes.

+8. **Profile Update**
+   - users can modify their personal information

 ## Technologies Used